VermaAyush2k4/text_summarization/README.md

 ## Using the Application

-1. Paste text directly into the text area or upload a file (PDF, DOCX, PPTX)
+1. Paste text directly into the text area.
 2. Adjust the summary length using the slider (1-10 sentences)
 3. Click "Generate Summary" to create a summary
 4. Edit the summary if needed